Frequently Asked Questions

 2. If 3 note pads are pressed that are 3 corners of a rectangle, presses to a note pad that is the 4th corner of that rectangle will be ignored.
 This is a fundamental electrical limitation of LinnStrument's sensing method and cannot be changed.
 Without this limitation, a different and far more expensive sensing method would be required for LinnStrument's large playing surface that would have less velocity accuracy, higher latency, and would interpret two close touches as one.
 This is why no other polyphonic 3D touch surface exists with a large playing surface, low latency and the ability to recognize two close touches as distinct.
 Fortunately, LinnStrument's Fourths String Note layout provides multiple instances of each pitch, so if you encounter this limitation with a particular chord fingering, there will be alternate fingerings for the same chord.

 3. No more than 3 note pads are permitted in the same vertical column.
 Pressing a 4th note pad in the same column will be ignored.
-Similar to #2 above, this is related to an engineering limitation of LinnStrument's sensing method, and the Fourths String Layout provides a variety of alternate fingers for any given chord.
+This is related to an engineering limitation of LinnStrument's sensing method.
+Fortunately, LinnStrument's Fourths String Note layout provides multiple instances of each pitch, so if you encounter this limitation with a particular chord fingering, there will be alternate fingerings for the same chord.

 4. Y-axis (forward-backward) movement is limited to the 17 mm vertical dimension of each note pad.
 Sliding your finger vertically across rows will result in a new note when the touch enters the adjacent row's note pad.
 This is because LinnStrument's touch sensor has an internal spacer between rows that prevents tracking touches vertically from one row to another.